Tubac Travel Guide

 DO NOT take mineral spirits on flights.
 Let us know and we can have a bottle available for purchase when you arrive.

-We have an arrangement with Arizona Art Supply.
-If you prefer to have supply list items waiting for you, AAS will drop ship to the school.
-They will have the supply lists and require a minimum of 15 days notice.
-So, if you prefer to work with new materials or don’t want to worry with gathering and packing the required items for your class, this may be a great option for you.
+We have an arrangement with Viola Jo, a local art supply.
+If you prefer to have supply list items waiting for you, VJ will drop ship to the school.
+They will have the supply lists and require a minimum of 15 days’ notice.
+So, if you prefer to work with new materials or don’t want to worry about gathering and packing the required items for your class, this may be a great option for you.

 Tubac: A Beautiful Place to Create